 Figure 3 shows particle size distributions determined from TEM micrographs for all four metals with modes ranging from 2 nm (Pt and Cu) to about 3 - 4 nm (Au and Ni) for the shortest coagulation time of 1.3 s and increasing modes for the two longer coagulation times.
-Particle sizes (i.e., the projected area equivalent diameters) are lognormally distributed as expected given the single-source of the particles.
-(Hinds, 1999) Total number concentrations for the shortest coagulation time are largest for Au and Pt and more than 60% lower for Cu and Ni.
+Particle sizes (i.e., the projected area equivalent diameters) are lognormally distributed as expected

-Figure 3: Metal NP number size (i.e., the projected area equivalent diameters)- distributions determined from TEM micrographs with ImageJ within one μm^2 of a TEM grid for three coagulation times: 1.3 s, 2.2 s and 26.0 s for Au and Pt and 1.3 s coagulation time for Ni and Cu.
+Figure 3: Metal NP number size (i.e., the projected area equivalent diameters) distributions determined from TEM micrographs with ImageJ within one $\mu m^2$ of a TEM grid for three coagulation times: 1.3 s, 2.2 s and 26.0 s for Au and Pt and 1.3 s coagulation time for Ni and Cu.
 After a coagulation time of 1.3 s, particle modes range from 2 nm (Pt and Cu) to approximately 3 - 4 nm for Au and Ni.
 Particle concentrations are significantly higher (> 250%) for Au and Pt compared to Cu and Ni.
 The shaded bins for Ni indicate an overestimation of the smallest particles.
 Inserts for Au and Pt show the strongly decreased size distributions after a particle coagulation time of 26.0 s.